Etymology of Go

 In Chinese, wei 圍 means "to surround" and qi 棋 (see ki character) means "pieces (of a board game)" (a term also used for Xiangqi, Fangqi and many other forms of Chinese board games); weiqi is thus "the game using pieces to surround".

 囲 is the Japanese simplification of 圍.
-It is used in conjunction with the go character 碁 (棋, 棊 and 碁 are 異體字 (itaiji), variations of the same character) to refer to the game in Japanese.
+It is used in conjunction with the go character 碁 (棋, 棊 and 碁 are 異體字 (itaiji), variations of the same character) to refer to the game in Japanese, Igo (In Japan, one-character Go 碁 and two-character Igo 囲碁 are used interchangeably as the name of the game.

 See also names for go in other languages.